samdotkim/BurgerLogger/README.md

 * Handlebars.js, &
 * A DIY Object-Relational-Mapper / ORM

-This full-stack app follows an MVC design paradigm, using Node and MySQL to query and route data in the app, and Handlebars to dynamically generate HTML.
+Follows an MVC design paradigm, using Node and MySQL to query and route data in the app, and Handlebars to dynamically generate HTML.

-The live site is deployed to Heroku from this GitHub repo with a MySQL JAWSDB database server.

-The live site can be viewed here: https://fast-bayou-41214.herokuapp.com/
+The live site can be viewed here: https://burgerstack.herokuapp.com/

-![Burger Stack Homepage]
+Heroku Deployment: MySQL JAWSDB server

 ## Functionality

 Burger Stack is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, the app displays the burger on the left side of the page -- waiting to be devoured.
 Each burger in the waiting area has a `Eat Me!` button.
 When the user clicks it, the burger will move to the right side of the page.

-The app stores every burger in a MySQL database that is persisted, along with their devoured status.
+The app stores every burger in a MySQL database that is persisted, along with their 'devoured' status.

 ## Model-View-Controller / MVC Paradigm